Skip to content

 MBM Corp Listed by thegentlemen Ransomware Group

 On May 21, 2026, MBM Corporation appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which provides professional print finishing equipment and document security solutions including Destroyit shredders, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, vendor, or employee whose personal or business data passed through MBM’s systems could now be at risk.
+The company, which provides professional print finishing equipment and document security solutions including Destroyit shredders, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, vendor, or employee whose personal or business data passed through MBM’s systems could now be at risk.

 Public reporting indicates that MBM Corporation, founded in 1936 and based in Charleston, South Carolina, was listed on the thegentlemen ransomware leak site.
 The incident involved the exfiltration of internal files following a ransomware deployment.
 No confirmed total of affected records has been released, and the precise data types remain unclear beyond the broad category of internal documents.
 The listing appeared on May 21, 2026, according to the primary source tracked by ransomware.live.